EllaKerrigan/Search.Engine.Python/README.md

 Features:

-Crawls Reddit Posts: Extracts posts and comments from specified subreddits.
+1. Crawls Reddit Posts: Extracts posts and comments from specified subreddits.
-PageRank Algorithm: Ranks posts based on their relevance and importance.
+2. PageRank Algorithm: Ranks posts based on their relevance and importance.
-Search Functionality: Allows users to search for posts and view ranked results.
+3. Search Functionality: Allows users to search for posts and view ranked results.

 Requirements:

-PRAW (Reddit API) to crawl
+1.PRAW (Reddit API) to crawl
-BeautifulSoup to parse HTML content
-Multiprocessing library to crawl multiple subreddits at once Data Indexer (PyLucene)
+2.BeautifulSoup to parse HTML content 3.Multiprocessing library to crawl multiple subreddits at once 4.Data Indexer (PyLucene)
-Web Page Hoster (Django)
+5.Web Page Hoster (Django)
-Database
+6.Database